pret/pokered/README.md

 	- 3x 7s now gives 999 coins (used to be 300)
 - Game Corner prizes have been altered;
 	- Version parity is done across prizes, using Blue's superior prices.
-	- New prizes across both versions include; Cubone, Blastyke, and Cactus.
+	- New prizes across both versions include: Cubone, Blastyke, and Cactus.
 	- The Moon Stone is available over TM23 (Dragon Rage).
 Dragon Rage has been moved to Celadon Mart, over Take Down, which can still be obtained in Silph Co.
 - The Route 5-6 underground path contains a shortcut to Celadon City.
 	- This allows you to skip Route 9 and Rock Tunnel, making them optional areas and opening up central Kanto.
 - Press A beside surfable water, strength boulders or cut trees to use the HMs without needing to go into the Party menu.
 - Running Shoes by holding B. Also works with the bike!
 Surf speed is also doubled.
 - Bag has capacity for 30 items.
+- Spinner tiles move faster

 Bug Fixes
 ====